aousabdo/WISAT_Installation/Install.md

-Installing and Running WISAT Applications
+Installing and Running iSAT Applications
 ========================================================

-In order to run the WISAT Apps on your machine, you need to install R and RStudio.
+In order to run the iSAT Apps on your machine, you need to install R and RStudio.
 In addition you need to install some R libraries.

 Installing R
 ------------